-All of the projects on display at the event are the result of instructors who engage their students not only as consumers of information, but producers of knowledge.
+All of the projects on display at the event were the result of instructors who engage their students not only as consumers of information, but producers of knowledge.
 The projects emerged from courses and other learning experiences where were asked to tackle open-ended problems, to operate with a degree of autonomy, or to share their work with wider audiences.
 All of the projects were nominated by faculty members, and all were completed in calendar year 2018.

 2018 Celebration Highlights

-At last year’s event, more than 100 faculty, staff and students attended the event in Alumni Hall, which featured three rooms of student work: an exhibition hall with posters and projects, a digital media hall featuring podcasts and more, and a presentation hall with screenings and talks.
+At the 2018 event, more than 100 faculty, staff and students attended the event in Alumni Hall, which featured three rooms of student work: an exhibition hall with posters and projects, a digital media hall featuring podcasts and more, and a presentation hall with screenings and talks.
 Most all of the 34 projects on exhibit were created by students as part of coursework here at Vanderbilt.
 Students shared podcast episodes, short films, webcomics, manufacturing equipment, oil paintings, service learning projects, design thinking projects, laboratory research, a mural, a board game, a computer roleplaying game, a policy brief, a magazine, a photo essay, and much more.

 All of these projects were the result of instructors who engaged their students not only as consumers of information, but producers of knowledge.
 The projects emerged from courses and other learning experiences where students were asked to tackle open-ended problems, to operate with a degree of autonomy, or to share their work with wider audiences.
 All of the projects were nominated by faculty members, and all were completed in calendar year 2017.